NoDa: 1990s-2000s: rebirth as NoDa

 In 1985 Paul Sires and Ruth Ava Lyons, two young artists, arrived in the dilapidated and neglected mill village main street of North Charlotte and became captivated by the area's character.
 They bought and renovated the Lowder Building and continued to renovate nearby buildings and mill houses as part of an ongoing revitalization effort, and participated in beautification efforts.
 They became known as the pioneer activists that began a wave of arts growth that continues to this day.
 Starting the revitalization and transformation of an abandoned mill village into a community for the arts, they created the first artist establishment, Center of the Earth Gallery, which became a leading gallery in the southeast until it closed in 2010.
 They offered studio spaces for artists of all disciplines as well, and lobbied to attract arts related businesses to their properties.
 Lyons and Sires were recognized with a Governor's Award for Businesses in the Arts for its impact on the City of Charlotte, and the Historic Charlotte Preservation Award 2003.

-As of 1995, Steve Holt, artist and owner of Studio 23 and WrightNow galleries, called the neighborhood"NoDa" (for North Davidson).
+As of 1995, Steve Holt, artist and owner of Studio 23 and WrightNow galleries, called the neighborhood "NoDa" (for North Davidson arts).

 The first decade of the 21st century ushered in a wave of real estate speculation and development, not only in Charlotte, but nationwide.
 The City of Charlotte, and its character neighborhoods such as No-Da, was head-and-shoulders above the national trends in terms of value appreciation and growth.
 Indeed, NoDa had ushered in the much-awaited rebirth of North Charlotte.
 As NoDa gained reputation as a desirable neighborhood on the real estate maps, home ownership soared and new residents flocked to the historic neighborhood.
 As was the national trend, home prices inflated to double and triple the appreciated values set by the last census.
 Home equity had very rarely affected the aesthetic of North Charlotte, but now, new and old homeowners alike were spending money to improve, expand, and often demolish and rebuild the structures of NoDa.